Wagner Group: Central African Republic

-In 2018, the Russian private military company (PMC) Wagner deployed its personnel to the CAR, ostensibly to protect lucrative mines, support the CAR government, and provide close protection for the president, Faustin-Archange Touadéra.
-The PMCs were also supposed to fill the security vacuum left by France's withdrawal.
-However, their deployment came despite the active arms embargo in place since 2013.
+In 2018, the Wagner Group deployed its personnel to the CAR, to protect lucrative mines, support the CAR government, and provide close protection for the president, Faustin-Archange Touadéra.

 By May 2018, it was reported that the number of Wagner PMCs in the CAR was 1,400, while another Russian PMC called Patriot was in charge of protecting VIPs.
-Wagner's presence in the country has been controversial, with some accusing them of human rights abuses and exacerbating the conflict.
-The Russian government has denied any involvement, saying that the PMCs are working on their own.

-In December 2018, the Ukrainian Security Service reported that the umbrella structure of Wagner in the CAR is a commercial firm affiliated with Yevgeny Prigozhin – M-Finance LLC Security Service from St. Petersburg, whose main areas of activity are mining of precious stones and private security services.
-According to the SBU, some of the PMCs were transported to Africa directly on Prigozhin's private aircraft.
-Prigozhin is a close ally of Russian President Vladimir Putin and has been sanctioned by the US government for his alleged involvement in election interference and other malign activities.

-By 2021, the situation in the CAR had deteriorated further, with rebels attacking and capturing the fourth-largest city in the country.
+By 2021, the situation in the CAR had deteriorated further, with rebels attacking and capturing Bambari.
 In response, Russia sent an additional 300 military instructors to the country to train government forces and provide support.
 The presence of Wagner and other Russian PMCs in the CAR has raised concerns about Russia's growing influence in Africa and its willingness to flout international law.

-In September 2022, The Daily Beast interviewed survivors and witnesses of yet another massacre committed by the Wagner Group in Bèzèrè village in December 2021, which involved torture, killing and disembowelment of a number of women, including pregnant ones.
+In September 2022, The Daily Beast interviewed survivors and witnesses of a massacre committed by the Wagner Group in the village of Bèzèrè in December 2021, which involved torture, killing and disembowelment of a number of women, including pregnant ones.

+According to The New York Times, a report "prepared for members of the U.N.
+Security Council" found Wagner forces complicit in numerous cases in the Central African Republic of "excessive force, indiscriminate killings, occupation of schools and looting on a large scale, including of humanitarian organizations."

 In mid-January 2023, the Wagner Group sustained relatively heavy casualties as a new government military offensive was launched near the CAR border with Cameroon and Chad.
 Fighting also erupted near the border with Sudan.
 The rebels claimed between seven and 17 Wagner PMCs were among the dozens of casualties.
 A CAR military source also confirmed seven Wagner contractors were killed in one ambush.

-Corporate activities

-According to a 2022 joint investigation and report from European Investigative Collaborations (EIC), the French organization All Eyes on Wagner, and the UK-based Dossier Center, Wagner Group has been controlling Diamville diamond trading company in Central African Republic since 2019.